 Joseph Said (Chairman)

 Aurelio Theuma

 David P. Attard

-Eugenio Farrugia (appointed 1 October 2016)
+Eugenio Farrugia

 Paul Muscat (appointed 15 November 2017)

 David Stellini (resigned 15 November 2017)

-Julius Bozzino (resigned 1 October 2016)
+James Dunbar Cousin (appointed 27 February 2018)

+Graham Fairclough (appointed 27 February 2018)

-In accordance with the Company's Articles of Association, a member of the company holding, or number of members, who between them hold, such number of equity securities having voting rights as may be sufficient to constitute one or more qualifying holdings, shall be entitled to appoint one (1) director for every qualifying holding held.
+In accordance with the Company's Articles of Association, a member of the Company holding, or number of members, who between them hold, such number of equity securities having voting rights as may be sufficient to constitute one or more qualifying holdings, shall be entitled to appoint one (1) director for every qualifying holding held.
 Other members shall be entitled to participate and vote in an election of directors to take place once in every year at a general meeting of the Company.
 Unless appointed for a longer or shorter period, or unless they resign or are removed, directors, unless otherwise specified in the letter of their appointment, hold office for a period of one year.
 Notwithstanding the period for which a director has been appointed, on the lapse of such period a director will be eligible for re-appointment.
 An election of directors shall take place every year, if there are vacancies on the board which are not filled by the appointment of directors by the member holding, or number of members who between them hold, such number of equity securities having voting rights as may be sufficient to constitute one or more qualifying holdings.

-The composition of Officers and Senior Management is further shown in the section 'Company Information'.
+The composition of Officers and Senior Management is further shown in the section

+'Company Information'.
 Further information is also given in the 'Statement of Compliance with the Principles of Good Corporate Governance'.